flyteorg/flyte/rsts/concepts/admin_service.rst

   - updated_at
   - workflows.{any workflow field above} (for example: workflow.domain)
   - state (you must use the integer enum e.g. 1)
-     - States are defined in `launch_plan.proto <https://github.com/flyteorg/flyteidl/blob/2c17791170ece1cced3e96daa08ea2692efe3d07/protos/flyteidl/admin/launch_plan.proto#L23>`_.
+     - States are defined in :std:ref:`launchplanstate <protos/docs/admin/admin:launchplanstate>`.
 - Named Entity Metadata

   - state (you must use the integer enum e.g. 1)
-     - States are defined in `common.proto <https://github.com/flyteorg/flyteidl/blob/c12816cf3f0bde54a67fa77e71c0158a64151ea3/protos/flyteidl/admin/common.proto#L25>`_.
+     - States are defined in :std:ref:`namedentitystate <protos/docs/admin/admin:namedentitystate>`.
 - Executions (Workflow executions)

   - project